Spirit of Barbra Schlifer Award

 Do you know a remarkable woman?

-The nominee is selected based on her outstanding commitment to disrupting gender-based violence and supporting women and gender diverse people, those who self-identify as “woman,” including cisgender, transgender, intersex, Two Spirit and gender non-conforming folks, who want to build lives free from violence through increased access to justice and other systems.
-She is recognized for advocacy in the violence against women and gender diverse people’s sector through her paid employment, community leadership or volunteer work.
+The nominee is selected based on her outstanding commitment to disrupting gender-based violence and supporting women and gender-diverse people, those who self-identify as “woman,” including cisgender, transgender, intersex, Two-Spirit and gender non-conforming folks, who want to build lives free from violence through increased access to justice and other systems.
+She is recognized for advocacy in the violence against women and gender-diverse people’s sector through her paid employment, community leadership or volunteer work.
 The successful candidate’s work will exemplify her understanding of the important intersections of gender, race, socio-economic status, sexual orientation, geographic isolation/disadvantage, disability, and religious belief in building lives free from violence.

-Nominate a Remarkable Woman for the 2024 Spirit of Barbra Schlifer Award
+Nominate a Remarkable Woman for the 2025 Spirit of Barbra Schlifer Award

 2023 Award Winners